How To Apply

 - In the Project Proposal section, write a short description of your proposed work.
 There is no need to attach your project approval form.

-- It is worth at this point contacting the Postgraduate Research Administration Assistant, to inform them that you will be submitting your project approval form in due course.
+- It is worth at this point contacting the PGR Education Support Team, to inform them that you will be submitting your project approval form in due course.

 Once your application has been received, an acknowledgement email will be sent to you.
 If you do not meet the basic King's eligibility criteria, you will be contacted by the central Health Schools admissions team.
 If you are not contacted, you can assume that you are eligible.